Anderson localization of walking droplets: Introduction

 Disorder is omnipresent in nature.
 Investigating the motion of particles in heterogeneous media has thus always captivated scientists across disciplines, yielding an ever-growing list of transformative breakthroughs.
-Classic examples include the erratic motion of pollen grains caused by the molecules of their enveloping fluid\cite{Einstein1905}, and the turbulent transport of plankton and other marine ecosystems\cite{levy2018the}.
-Recent examples comprise microbial dispersion in porous media \cite{deAnna2021}, or the discovery of states of matter insensitive to defects\cite{hasan2010topological}, and particle-like magnetic excitation in quenched disorder\cite{reichhardt2022statics} that show promise for the development of spintronics\cite{wiesendanger2016nanoscale,Dieny2020}.
-Of particular interest, for both fundamental and practical reasons, is the comparative study of classical and quantum particle dynamics in random media.
-When macroscopic particles, such as billiard balls and self-propelled colloids\cite{morin2017distortion}, move with high kinetic energy across a weak disordered background, they are deflected by small random forces that eventually cause their motion to become diffusive in two (or higher) dimensions \cite{bechinger2016active}.
-Quantum particles display a fundamentally different behavior.
+Modern examples are abundant in the fields of active matter\cite{2013Marchetti_Review,bechinger2016active}, including systems of flocking colloids cruising over random obstacles\cite{morin2017distortion} or microbial dispersion in porous media \cite{deAnna2021}, and condensed matter, including states of matter insensitive to defects\cite{hasan2010topological} or particle-like magnetic excitations in quenched disorder\cite{reichhardt2022statics} that show promise for the development of spintronics\cite{wiesendanger2016nanoscale,Dieny2020}.
+Classic examples comprise the erratic motion of pollen grains caused by the molecules of their enveloping fluid\cite{Einstein1905}, and the turbulent transport of plankton and other marine ecosystems\cite{levy2018the}.
+Of particular interest, for both fundamental and practical reasons, is the comparative study of classical and subatomic particle dynamics in random landscapes.
+When macroscopic particles, such as billiard balls, move with high kinetic energy across a weak disordered background, they are deflected by small random forces that eventually cause their motion to become diffusive in two (or higher) dimensions \cite{bechinger2016active}.
+Subatomic particles display a fundamentally different behavior.
 An electron may spontaneously come to a halt, or `localize', over a relatively weak random potential for a sufficient degree of disorder\cite{anderson1958Absence,anderson2008anderson}; this phenomenon, Anderson localization, has reshaped condensed matter physics\cite{Lagendijk2009Fifty,Kramer_1993,imada1998metal}.
-Here, we demonstrate that macroscopic `walking droplets'\cite{Couder2005a} (Fig.\,\ref{fig:main_Fig_1}\fp{a}), which self-propel along the surface of a vibrating fluid bath guided by their own resonant wave field, may exhibit analogous localization.
+Here, we demonstrate that macroscopic `walking droplets'\cite{Couder2005a} (Fig.\,\ref{fig:main_Fig_1}\fp{a}), which propel along the surface of a vibrating fluid bath guided by their own self-excited wave field, may exhibit analogous localization.